Dr. Greene's Answer

 People are called Rh-negative if they do not have the rhesus (Rh) protein on the surfaces of their blood cells.
 If Rh-positive blood cells get into the bloodstream of someone who is Rh-negative, the body of that Rh-negative person will see this as an enemy invasion.

 Unprepared, the Rh-negative person will begin to make antibodies (what you call anticorps) against the foreign Rh protein.
-This first exposure is often not even noticed.
-The next time an exposure occurs, though, the body is primed to seek and destroy all Rh-positive blood cells.
+This first exposure is often not even noticed, but your body is still making antibodies.
+The next time an exposure occurs, the body is primed to seek and destroy all Rh-positive blood cells.
 All-out war can occur inside an Rh-negative person’s body.
+This can lead to serious medical complications.

 A terrible condition called hydrops fetalis can be the result of that war.
 Rh incompatibility produces a wide variety of outcomes.
 Sometimes only mild anemia and perhaps a little jaundice are the only signs there has been a conflict.

-But sometimes the results are catastrophic.
+But sometimes the results are much more serious and require invasive treatments.
 The first pregnancy is rarely a problem because blood is often not exchanged until the time of birth.
 But with each subsequent pregnancy, the risk for hydrops increases.

 In 1963 an event occurred that began to change the story.
 Jorg Schneider, who was at the Freiburg University Hospital in Germany at the time, became the very first investigator to give pregnant, Rh-negative women a shot of Rh antibodies to prevent their immune systems from mounting their own response to Rh-positive cells.